TheStartofAGoodEnd/Something/README.md

 	- "string".repeat() - It repeats the string n times.
 	- string.indexOf("letter to finnd"); - It finds a letter in the string and it gives the position of it;
 	- string.replace("world", "welcome") - It replaces world in the string for welcome;
 Array - It is a collection of ordered data, the difference between array and objects is that an objects don't have positions to the elements.
-Arrays are objects but different types of objects, so if you want to copy the array you will need to do exactly equal to the objects;
+Arrays are objects but different types of objects, so if you want to copy the array you will need to do exactly equal to the objects. ;
 	- Array sysntaxes - There are two different ways to create an array, let arr = new Array(); and let arr = [];
 	- Every element in the Array have a position that stars in zero;
 	- You can call an Array element by his position array[1];